 - Bloated multipurpose themes will die out as functionality shifts out of themes.

-The future is bright for those that adapt.
+There will be thousands of new opportunities to make money with WordPress.
+The future is bright for those who adapt.

 …And Some Page Builders Won’t Evolve at All